Housing and Urban Development (HUD)

 FHA Financing

-As the #1 FHA-insured multifamily lender nationwide for fiscal year 2023, Berkadia FHA/HUD has the vision and versatility to create customized debt and equity solutions to fit all project sizes, locations, and borrower profiles.
+As the #1 FHA-insured multifamily lender nationwide for 2023, Berkadia FHA/HUD has the vision and versatility to create customized debt and equity solutions to fit all project sizes, locations, and borrower profiles.
 Our dedicated Housing and Urban Development professionals are skilled in navigating the lending process on behalf of our clients, covering major HUD multifamily programs including 221(d)(4), 220, 223(f), 241(a), 223(a)(7), and IRR Loan Modification.

 Track Record